joseph8th/install-bookbrat/README.md

     $ ln -s ~/Dev/python/bookbrat_dj/bookbrat/bookbrat/static .
     $ ln -s ~/Dev/python/bookbrat_dj/bookbrat/bookbrat/media .

-Now Apache2 can directly access the app's static files (again, we'd never do this in production).
+Next we need to enable the VirtualServer so that Apache2 can directly access the app's static files (again, we'd never do this in production):

+    $ sudo a2ensite bookbrat

 Restart Apache2 again (`sudo service apache2 restart`) and browse to `http://bookbrat.local`.
 You should now see "Index of /" and our static files.
 Now when the web app is running it can load the CSS and any other goodies we throw in there!
 Wheeee!